 Following on from my overview of what 2300AD’s Arms could look like on a realistic starmap, let’s take a closer look at my reinterpretation of the French Arm (as well as Pentapod and Kafer space) by starting off with a general overview (and some 3D maps!):

-While the 3D maps are nice to look at, they are a little hard to interpret!
-Fortunately, the nature of the Arms is such that they can be represented using a much simpler “subway map” that shows all of the systems in and around the French Arm much more clearly.
+While a 3D map is nice to look at to get an idea of the real layout of the stars, they are a little hard to interpret!
+Fortunately, the nature of the Arms is such that they can be represented using a much simpler “subway map” (shown below) that displays all of the connected systems in and around the French Arm much more clearly.
 This map was made using the very handy subway map generator at http://beno.org.uk/metromapcreator/ – it has a few quirks (such as not saving the maps properly – some screen capturing and assembly in Photoshop was required!) but it works pretty well once you get used to it.

 The subway map shows the Arms and branches much more clearly.
-I’ve tried to arrange it so that the lines vaguely agree with reality, though in doing so it looks a little un-intuitive – I had to put Sol at the bottom right (with the Arm extending to the left from it) in order to get the Beta Canum Branch on the same side of the map as the Arcturus Branch.
+I’ve tried to arrange it so that the lines vaguely agree with reality, though in doing so it looks a little un-intuitive – I had to put Sol at the bottom right end of the dark blue line (with the French Arm extending to the left from it) in order to get the Beta Canum Branch on the same side of the map as the Arcturus Branch.